kamalkarimi94/JBootCamp/README.md

 # Quoridor is a 2 or 4-player intuitive strategy game designed by Mirko Marchesi and published by Gigamic Games.
-Quoridor received the Mensa Mind Game award in 1997 and the Game Of The Year in the USA, France,